Department of War Cyber Service Academy

 About this Fellowship

-The DoD Cyber Scholarship Program promotes the education, recruitment, and retention of rising second-year NCAE-C community college, junior and senior undergraduate, and graduate/doctoral students in cybersecurity studies.
+Funding to promote the education, recruitment, and retention of rising second-year NCAE-C community college, junior and senior undergraduate, and graduate/doctoral students in cybersecurity studies.

-Scholarships require the student to agree to serve one year of service to the DoD, upon graduation, for each year or partial year of scholarship received.
+Scholarships require the student to agree to serve one year of service to the DoW, upon graduation, for each year or partial year of scholarship received.
 An opportunity also exists for scholarship payback through military service.

 Individuals choosing to enlist or accept a commission to serve on active duty in one of the Military Services shall incur a service obligation of a minimum of 4 years on active duty in that Service upon graduation.